Home Up

 Old is Good

 Another point the David Wilson brings up in his video, is that emacs has been consistently maintained for over 40 years.
-That's a good thing.
-It means emacs has a fighting chance to still be under active development for another 40 years.

 My teaching material on emacs/elisp/lisp